bchurchill/bahai-quotes/README.md

 # bahai-quotes
 A selection of Bahá'í quotes that can be integrated into any kind of software project.
+The intent is to provide downloadable quotes in a small variety of formats (text, json, yaml, xml, etc.) along with some scripts for doing sanity checks and conversions.

 ## Current State